 Although permanent teeth were meant to last a lifetime, there are a number of reasons why tooth extraction may be needed.
 A very common reason involves a tooth that is too badly damaged, from trauma or decay, to be repaired.
 Other reasons include:

 - periodontal disease

-Afterwards, Dr. Straka and his staff will send you home with complete instructions on how to care for the extraction area.
-It is normal to feel some pain after the anesthesia wears off in a few hours.
+Afterwards, Dr. Straka and his staff will send you home with complete instructions on how to take care of the extraction area.
+It is normal to feel some pain when the anesthesia wears off in a few hours.
 For 24 hours after having a tooth pulled, you may have some swelling or residual bleeding.
 However, if either bleeding or pain is still severe more than four hours after your tooth is pulled, please call our office.